Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: The Model

 Comparing against this range of possible considerations, we introduce two ALE3D simulation results in blue.
 The thick blue line shows nose velocity history for a hemispherical head projectile, and the thinner line with circular markers shows response for a projectile that has already passed through a previous target before striking the considered half-space.
 The subsequent impact case is time shifted to align with when the projectile nose crosses the plane of the target strike face, though advection welding in the ALE3D simulation causes the interface velocity to start dropping $\mathrm{\approx 0.75\ \mu s}$ early.
 In general the subsequent impact does recover a slightly lower interface velocity than a comparable pristine flat cylinder, but the differences are not worth plotting.
 Regardless, we see both ALE3D runs initially achieving the $P_{shock}$ condition velocities shown in orange with circular makers, but with the rebound shown as discussed.
 As a means to targeting this intermediate rebound we introduce the thick orange line that marks what we will call the \textit{stagnation shock condition}, $P_{stag}$, where

 Our intuition here is that the target more quickly assumes the form of a stagnating flow, thus introducing the factor of $1/2$ relative to the original shock equation.
 This assumption better matches longer-than-immediate time equilibrium and thus better initializes the interface velocity characteristic.
 We propose this alternate condition is created by the higher strength of the projectile as well as the rod acting as a waveguide to the interface in early time.
 Initialization using the $P_{stag}$ condition well-matches the pristine hemispherical head simulation.
 In contrast to this, the data for a non-pristine impact better aligns with the traditional $P_{shock}$ assumption.
+Within Figure \ref{fig:initNose} this is apparent after $\mathrm{3 \mu s}$, though the difference is small.
 Given these observations then, we choose to model initial impacts with the $P_{stag}$ initialization, whereas for subsequent impacts in multi-target scenarios, we use the original $P_{shock}$ condition.

 In a later section it will become clear for finite targets that a more detailed accounting of wave effects is required for our new starting condition.
 One alluring idea is to make the model consistent with those next efforts by initializing the plastic domain extent by setting $\alpha=1$ and then expand $\alpha R$ at the bulk sound speed $c_0$.
 Walker does address this as a possibility in his book; however, in practice the $\dot{\alpha}$ drag term in (\ref{eq:mombalance}) then becomes significant enough that nose velocities drop even lower than the $P_{shock}$ condition while requiring much finer steps during time integration.
 Our interpretation is that the drag implied by the $\dot{\alpha}$ term arises from an assumption that the flow field is smoothly varying in time, and this does not well-reflect early-stage crater development assumptions.
 As such, we concede a discrepancy in the propagation of target flow that is instantaneous locally and will discuss its implications in the conclusion.